- Sleeps: up to 10

 On the other side of the little-used road at the front of the Château is a second garden – east-facing.
 At one end is a large ‘boules’ court which, whilst owned by the village of Gaujac (and seldom used by its residents), is available to the tenants.
 The ‘boules’ are kept in the Château.

 A gate leads via a pergola to further lawns and trees, including a croquet lawn.
-These descend to a large field beyond the property’s boundary.
-There are wonderful views to the east, with The Pyrénnées to be seen to the south.
+These descend to a large open lawn which can be used to play football.
+There are wonderful views to the east, and a fine view of The Pyrénnées to the south.

 There are several ponds in the garden and grounds.
 Parents are therefore advised to keep a strict eye on their children.